Jim Jeffords: Senate record

 On October 11, 2002, Jeffords was one of 23 senators to vote against authorizing the use of military force in Iraq.
 Shortly after that, he was one of only nine senators to vote against the bill establishing the United States Department of Homeland Security.
 On November 11, 2003, Jeffords was one of only four senators to vote against the Syria Accountability and Lebanese Sovereignty Restoration Act, a bill that received strong support from politicians from across the aisle.

 Retirement and death

 In April 2005, the 70-year-old Jeffords decided not to run for re-election in 2006 citing health issues.
 Jeffords said his wife's cancer and his own growing health concerns caused him to decide it was time to retire.
 On September 27, 2006, Jeffords delivered his farewell speech on the Senate floor.
 Floor speeches by and in tribute to retiring senators are a Senate tradition, but only one Republican senator, Chuck Grassley of Iowa, spoke on the floor in praise of Jeffords.
-After his retirement, Jeffords was succeeded in the U.S. Senate by Bernie Sanders, an independent who caucuses with the Democratic Party.
+After his retirement, Jeffords was succeeded in the U.S. Senate by Bernie Sanders.

-Jeffords died of Alzheimer's disease on August 18, 2014, at Knollwood, a military retirement facility in Washington, D.C., where he had lived for eight years.
-He was 80 years old.
+Jeffords died of Alzheimer's disease on August 18, 2014, at Knollwood, a Washington, D.C., military retirement facility where he had lived for eight years.
 He was buried at Northam Cemetery in North Shrewsbury.